Harden your Cluster Against IdP Compromises | Teleport

 type: local

-# To enable WebAuthn support, set this field to 'on', 'optional' or 'webauthn'
+# To enable WebAuthn support, include "webauthn" as a second factor method.

 webauthn: